sandarshp/sjdm-proj/README.md

 **task_demo_link** - contains the link to the demo experiment

 **analysis_scripts** - Contain the two scripts you'll need for analysis. analysis.ipynb is the main analysis script. run_models.ipynb generates model outputs that are used by the main analysis script.
-Use requirement.txt to set up the python environment.
+Also contains requirement.txt for setting up the python environment

+## Setting up the python environment

-Run the following in your terminal to setup the environment
+Use requirement.txt (inside the analysis_scripts folder) to set up the python environment.
+Run the following in your terminal to setup the environment.

   conda create -n myenv python=3.10